tigerfarm/notifyweb/conversations/README.md

     From:   ${CONVERSATION}:${PARTICIPANT}: ${MESSAGE}
     To:     Test: ${CONVERSATION}:${PARTICIPANT}: ${MESSAGE}
 ````
-Create another message in the conversation, and you'll see the modify notification.
+Create another message in the conversation, and you'll see the modified notification message.

 --------------------------------------------------------------------------------